 - current medications

-- how much fluid is being consumed
+- how much fluid a person consumes

 - any changes in the color, smell, or consistency of the urine

-- neurological tests to detect any nerve disorder
+- neurological tests

 Simple observations include: